nalbarr/coursera-tfip/README.md

 This is main repository to group the my course work as part of Deeplearning.ai - TensorFlow In Practice Specialization by [deeplearning.ai](https://www.coursera.org/specializations/tensorflow-in-practice).

 ### Instructors
-- Laurance Moroney, AI Advocate, Google
+- Laurence Moroney, AI Advocate, Google

 ### Specialization
 - Course 1:  [Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning](https://www.coursera.org/learn/introduction-tensorflow)